 Call 911 immediately if alcohol poisoning is suspected.

-People with alcohol poisoning do not sleep this condition off.
-Their symptoms will get worse; they are more likely to choke on their own vomit, stop breathing due to suppressed breathing patterns, have a seizure, or never wake up.
-Emergency medical help is the only way a person can survive alcohol poisoning, and it is better to call 911 than allow a person to suffer this condition, even if they have only a few symptoms.
+People with alcohol poisoning might not just sleep this condition off.
+Their symptoms could potentially get worse; they could choke on their own vomit, stop breathing due to dangerous respiratory depression, have a seizure, or never wake up.
+Emergency medical help is the only way to be safe, and it is better to call 911 than allow a person to suffer this condition, even if they have only a few symptoms.

-While waiting for emergency responders to arrive, a person suffering from alcohol poisoning can be helped with a few steps.
+While waiting for emergency responders to arrive, a person suffering from alcohol poisoning can be helped with a few steps:8

 Some widespread advice regarding how to help a person who is very intoxicated is simply wrong.
 Common misconceptions about ways to help a person sober up or avoid alcohol poisoning include:

-After a person experiences alcohol poisoning, it may be an ideal time to talk to them if they have a drinking problem.
-There are many ways for a person to get help overcoming alcohol use disorder, binge drinking, heavy drinking, or any other kind of problem drinking.
+After a person experiences alcohol poisoning, it may be an ideal time to talk to them about their problematic drinking.
+There are many ways for a person to get help with alcohol use disorder, binge drinking, heavy drinking, or any other kind of problem drinking.

-Although these are all different approaches to treatment, using a combination of these creates the best support system for long-term recovery.
+Although these are all different approaches to treatment, a combination may best promote long-term recovery.